adobe/commerce-cif-connector/README.md

 The project also provides product and category pickers to be used in any component dialog to select products or categories.

 ### Product Picker
 To use the product picker a developer has to add `/libs/commerce/gui/components/common/cifproductfield` to a component dialog.
-For example use the following for the cq:dialog:
+For example use the following for the `cq:dialog`:

 ```
 <product jcr:primaryType="nt:unstructured" fieldLabel="Product" name="./product" sling:resourceType="commerce/gui/components/common/cifproductfield"/>